seapagan/confoog/README.md

 A simple Gem to add YAML configuration files to your Ruby script / Gem.

-__*A WORK IN PROGRESS, Nowhere near ready for use, and if fact currently will neither load nor save the configuration to file!*__
+__*A WORK IN PROGRESS, Not really ready for production use.
+The API may be subject to changes before hitting version 1.0.0

 This will add a class that takes care of all your configuration needs for Ruby scripts and Gems.